-Consider deadbugs a pre-workout prerequisite: The core activation and stabilisation, plus the heightened range of motion, will help you move better and safeguard your body against injury.
+Consider deadbugs a pre-workout prerequisite: The core activation and stabilization, plus the heightened range of motion, will help you move better and safeguard your body against injury.
 Start with 3 sets of 10 reps per side, alternating each rep to continuously challenge your abs.
-They're also a great move to do as soon as you get out of bed in the morning, to help squash stiffness and turn on your core for any other activity during the rest of the day.
+They’re also a great move to do as soon as you get out of bed in the morning, to help squash stiffness and turn on your core for any other activity the rest of the day.

 How to Do a Deadbug

 01. Lie on your back and extend your arms straight, directly above your shoulders.
 Bend your knees to come into tabletop position with legs bent at 90 degrees, knees stacked over hips.
-Flex your feet and tuck your pelvis so your lower back presses into the floor.
+Flex your feet and tuck your pelvis so your low back presses into the floor.